Collaborative Divorce

 This process can be sized to fit your needs.
 It can include coaches, financial professionals and child specialists as well as attorneys, or maybe just a mediator with a Collaboratively-trained attorney available for each spouse.
 The defining feature of this process is that everyone agrees that the professionals will withdraw if someone decides to abandon the settlement negotiations and start again in court.
 This gives incentive to see it through.
 It also means that this process is not for everyone.

-You will meet 1:1 with your attorney and negotiate with the whole Collaborative team present.
+You will meet 1:1 with your attorney and then negotiate with the whole Collaborative team present.
 You agree to honestly exchange information and seek a clear understanding about needs and expectations, especially focusing on the well-being of your kids.
 The terms of your divorce will be decided by mutual problem-solving.

 Why Collaborative?